About the strip > The 00s

 21 Nov 03

-Clive had to endure the indignity of working in financial PR but he was soon fired.
+Clive had to endure the indignity of taking a job in financial PR.
+He didn’t last long.

 20 Feb 04